 These regulations took effect from 1 January 2013.
-A candidate who enrolled for the Bachelor of Social Work before 1 January 2013 may complete under the regulations in the 2012 Calendar, providing they complete their course of study before 31 December 2015.
 Candidates may apply to the Dean of Arts for such variation as the Dean may determine.

 3. Transfer of Credit Towards BA

 Progress in Social Work courses is subject to limitations of entry.
 Candidates not proceeding in Social Work beyond the 100-level or 200-level may apply to have their credit points transferred to the Degree of Bachelor of Arts.